Anirudh0019/assignment_rapidfort_102103313/README.md

 ## **Final Thoughts**
+This works locally but had issues with deployment
 The project is deployed on vercel, However Internal server gateway error [500] is recieved {The link is along side this repo's main page}